Ships hit by U-boats

 Cargo

-When the German attack on Norway began on 8 Apr, 1940, HNoMS Frøya (Lt Th.
+When the German attack on Norway began on 8 April 1940, HNoMS Frøya (Lt Th.
 Schrøder-Nielsen) was en route from Finnmark to Oslofjord and anchored near the mouth of the Trondheimsfjord, then moved to protect the fortress of Agdenes.
-On 13 April, after some battles with German warships, the damaged minelayer was beached near Søtvika and demolished by the crew when the fortress surrendered and the ship was trapped in the Fjord.
+On 13 April, after some battles with German warships, the damaged minelayer was beached at high speed near Søtvika and demolished by the crew as the ship was trapped in the fjord when the fortress surrendered.
+The vessel became a total loss after her stern was ripped off by a torpedo fired by U-34 at 18.58 hours on 13 April.
+The U-boat torpedoed the beached minelayer in order to prevent salvage operations.

 If you can help us with any additional information on this vessel then please contact us.